 How do I know this?

 PhotoSnug was the result of a photographic trip I went on a few years ago.
 After a couple of hours hunting for locations to visit, I quickly realized this was going to take a lot longer than I expected, so I sought out an eBook.
-I ended up printing out the eBook for reasons mentioned above.
+I ended up printing out the eBook for the reasons mentioned above.
 After I had finished shooting the location, I rolled the paper up into a ball and threw it on the floor of the car.
 Did the eBook work, yes, absolutely!
-But important information about some spots were missed because I forgot the paper in the car.
+But essential information about some spots was missed because I forgot the paper in the car.

-At the end of the vacation, I was happy with what I accomplished, but I vowed to find a better way of helping photographer’s like myself find spots to photograph.
-In short, create a better, modern experience and thus PhotSnug was born.
+At the end of the vacation, I was happy with what I accomplished, but I vowed to find a better way of helping photographers like myself find spots to photograph.
+In short, create a better, modern experience, and thus PhotSnug was born.